zowe/docs-site/docs/troubleshoot/troubleshoot-apiml.md

   **Action:**

-  If this was not an intentional use, stop the service and set the verifySslCertificatesOfServices parameter to `True`.
+  If this was not an intentional use, stop the service and set the `verifySslCertificatesOfServices` parameter to `true`.
 Then restart the service.

 ### ZWEAM400E